aeternity/protocol/contracts/sophia.md

 - remainder (`x mod y`), satisfying `y * (x / y) + x mod y == x` for non-zero `y`
 - exponentiation (`x ^ y`)

-All operations are *safe*, in the sense that they behave as the corresponding operations on arbitrary-size integers and fail with `arithmetic_error` if the result cannot be represented by a 256-bit signed word.
+All operations are *safe* with respect to overflow and underflow.
+They behave as the corresponding operations on arbitrary-size integers and fail with `arithmetic_error` if the result cannot be represented by a 256-bit signed word.
 For example, `2 ^ 255` fails rather than wrapping around to -2²⁵⁵.